jrutheiser/Codeigniter-Iron.io/README.md

-Codeigniter IronMQ
+Codeigniter IronMQ/IronCache/IronWorker Library
 -------------

-[IronMQ](http://www.iron.io/products/mq) is an elastic message queue for managing data and event flow within cloud applications and between systems.

-This is a slight modification of the PHP API to allow you to use IronMQ as a Codeigniter library.
+This is a slight modification of the iron.io PHP APIs for use as a Codeigniter library.

 ## Getting Started

 ### Get credentials

-To start using iron_mq_php, you need to sign up and get an oauth token.
+To start using iron.io, you need to sign up and get an oauth token.

 1. Go to http://iron.io/ and sign up.
 2. Get an Oauth Token at http://hud.iron.io/tokens